-This active Crater has steam vents that we can feel.
+Depending on the weather, the group will eat lunch at the summit or head down the scree slope to the often more sheltered Nga Rotopounamu (Emerald Lakes).
 Our descent down to the lakes is a steep scree slope.
 Your guide will teach you the safest way to get down and will lead you down the best route they can.
 This short section is the roughest part of the track so taking your time is key.